cockroachdb/docs/src/current/cockroachcloud/architecture.md

 ### Security and Connection

-CockroachDB {{ site.data.products.dedicated }} clusters are single tenant.
+CockroachDB {{ site.data.products.advanced }} clusters are single tenant.
 This means that each new cluster gets its own virtual network, compute (cluster nodes), data storage (cluster disks) and IAM resources.
-Users connect to a CockroachDB {{ site.data.products.dedicated }} cluster by using a load balancer in front of each region which leads to one connection string per region.
+Users connect to a CockroachDB {{ site.data.products.advanced }} cluster by using a load balancer in front of each region which leads to one connection string per region.
 Clusters use TLS 1.3 for encrypting inter-node and client-node communication.
 [VPC peering]({% link cockroachcloud/network-authorization.md %}#vpc-peering) and [AWS PrivateLink]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) optionally ensure that cluster traffic does not flow to cloud infrastructure over public networks.

 {{site.data.alerts.callout_info}}
 Azure Private Link is not yet available for [CockroachDB {{ site.data.products.dedicated }} on Azure]({% link cockroachcloud/cockroachdb-advanced-on-azure.md %}).